orangejuice/blog/data/activity/book-真实世界的脉络-2016/record.en.md

 ---
-title: The Fabric of the Real World
+title: The Fabric of Reality
-slug: the-fabric-of-the-real-world
 category: book
 status: done
 rating: 5